jjmartinodev/anylist/README.md

- the only issue this creates is having to use the correct type in every function because all of them need a generic, exept for the remove and pop implementations.
+ the only issue this creates is having to use the correct type in every function because all of them need a generic, exept for the implementations that don't need it on their arguments(ej: remove, pop).

  if a wrong type it's used, then the API will panic.

- the only purpose of this is to out perform an Vec<Box<Any>>, which generates fragmentation and indirection, with an extra pointer.
+ the only purpose of this is to out perform an Vec<Box<Any>>, which generates fragmentation and indirection, with an extra pointer. and to be able to use implementations like pop and remov,e without needing generics in their functions.

  capacity increments using a fibonacci sequence.